Hortinews continues its growing guidelines series with its latest on how to grow passion fruits

 Giant passion fruit or Giant granadilla (passifloraquadrangularis)

-It requires a tropical climate and grows best from sea level up to 1700m. it grows to a length of 30m and fruits turn from green to yellow when mature.
+a tropical climate and grows best from sea level up to 1700m. it grows to a length of 30m and fruits turn from green to yellow when mature.
 Pulp and flesh are eaten fresh and fruit’s appearance resembles a vegetable marrow.

 Banana passion fruit (passifloramollissima)